 Only a forty minute drive from Inverness, Tain Golf Club is in a sheltered position giving favourable golfing conditions most of the year.
 Boasting a championship length course and designed by Old Tom Morris in 1890, Tain Golf Course overlooks the Dornoch Firth and arguably offers one of the best settings imaginable in the Highlands for a round of golf.
 With the sea on one side and the backdrop of the mountains behind, each day brings a different aspect to this challenging and beautiful course.
 Whilst the layout of the holes guarantees an interesting round for beginners or experts.

 In 1998 a new clubhouse was built.
 Full facilities are available for visitors including purpose built locker rooms and changing area.
 There is no better way to end your visit to Tain than relaxing in the clubhouse after your round.
-Greens Restaurant has an excellent reputation and offers a full catering service throughout the day of locally sourced and freshly made meals from daily and special menus.
+G's Restaurant has an excellent reputation and offers a full catering service throughout the day of locally sourced and freshly made meals from daily and special menus.
 Whilst the well stocked bar has large windows to give the best view of the course, especially the 18th green.
 The Golf Shop is well stocked with all your golfing requirements.

 Tain, with its many pleasant shops and amenities, is an excellent centre to stay whether you intend exploring Easter Ross with its delightful Seaboard villages of Balintore, Hilton and Portmahomack or further a field the Northern Highlands - you can visit John O'Groats and can be back for dinner in one day.
 Tain is the oldest Royal Burgh in Scotland, the rights of sanctuary being confirmed by Malcolm Canmore in 1066.
 The Museum and the medieval St. Duthus Collegiate Church are well worth a visit and Tain Through Time, a dramatic sound and light show will enthral young and old alike.